dmungas/recode-transform/README.md

       - varlist_orig - list of labels for the original variables to be recoded
       - varlist_tr - list of labels for the recoded variables
       - type - "continuous" for continuous (numeric) transformation, "ordinal" for ordinal
-      - lookup - NA if the input table (df) will be used to lookup recode values; label for the data frame that contains the variables to be recoded (in quotes) if an external table is used.
+      - lookup - NA (no parameter input, the default) if the input table (df) will be used to lookup recode values; label for the data frame that contains the variables to be recoded (in quotes) if an external table is used.
 The external table has to be opened as a dataframe, and must contain all of the columns in varlist_orig and varlist_tr.

   - output: data frame that consists of the input dataframe with recoded values for all records for recoded variables